ktjayamanna/proCure/backend/README.md

 The application supports two database environments:

 1. **Local Development** - Uses a PostgreSQL database running in Docker
-2. **Production** - Uses AWS RDS with IAM authentication
+2. **Production** - Uses AWS RDS with master password authentication

-To switch between environments, you only need to change the `DB_USE_IAM_AUTH` environment variable.
+To switch between environments, you only need to change the `USE_RDS` environment variable.

 For detailed instructions, see [Database Switching Guide](docs/database_switching.md).